Leading with Kindness: one of 50 Leading Lights in UK

 Why is kindness so important in academia?

-I started in academia in the early 1990s when there was still time to "grown into" an academic job.
+I started in academia in the early 1990s when there was still time to "grow into" an academic job.
 Over the last three decades, however, academia has become an increasingly stressful and competitive environment.
 It is my firm conviction that this is detrimental to scientific progress.
 By creating more supportive and collaborative research cultures, we are better able to do research that effectively addresses environmental, societal, and technological problems.

 Since moving back to the United Kingdom in 2014, my academic passions have been to create a better understanding of the role of language in international business, to improve research evaluation in the Social Sciences, and to help (young female) academics find their way in the increasingly competitive academic world.
 It is this latter passion that has found its expression in CYGNA - a network supporting female academics - and my work at Middlesex University to actively foster a collaborative rather than competitive research culture.